cryspen/hax/docs/manual/fstar/tutorial/data-invariants.md

     of the Algebraic Theory of Semigroups*](https://books.google.com/books?id=O9wJBAAAQBAJ&pg=PA233).
 American Mathematical Society. p.
 233.
     ISBN 978-1-4704-1493-1.

-Rust's type system is helpful here in that it allows us to fundamentally rule out the existence of "invalid" `F3` values in safe Rust, since the type system prevents this possibility entirely.
+Rust's **type system** is helpful here in that it allows us to fundamentally rule out the existence of "invalid" `F3` values in safe Rust:

+- *Theoretically*, `enum`s are closed algebraic data types (ADTs): all possible values are exhaustively defined by the declared variants.
+- *Practically*, every `F3` value must be constructed through `Zero`, `One`, or `Two`, i.e. there's no mechanism to forge values or manipulate bit patterns outside these constructors.

-With the `enum`, only 3 values can exist, i.e. illegal states are unrepresentable.[^enum-vs-i32] No runtime checks needed, no panics possible, and all functions are total.
+With the `enum` we defined, only 3 values can exist: illegal states are unrepresentable.[^enum-vs-i32] This has profound implications: no runtime checks are needed, no panics are possible, and all functions operating on `F3` are total.

-Soon you'd want to work with a bigger finite field like `F₂₃₄₇`.
-While this works beautifully for `F₃`, it breaks down for larger fields, since 2347 enum variants would be impractical!

 [^enum-vs-i32]:
     **Contrast this with `i32`**: any value from −2³¹ to 2³¹ − 1 can be created, but only